-The Progress Sitefinity team has a structured process to address and fix bugs as they are reported, which is tuned to different support tiers that we offer for Sitefinity.
+The Progress Sitefinity team has a structured process to address and fix bugs as they are reported, which is mapped to different support tiers that we offer for Sitefinity.

-In general, we deliver bugfixes for Sitefinity as follows:
+In general, we deliver updates and bugfixes for Sitefinity as follows:

 - Major and minor (official) releases have all cumulative fixes implemented since the last official release and are fully regression tested.